 Thick Cushions – Gives convenience and supports your back well.
-The thick cushion and high back design help you ease your back pain and elevates your legs, giving you a very comfortable sitting position.
+The thick cushion and high back design help you ease your back pain and elevate your legs, giving you a very comfortable sitting position.

 Innovative Design – The smooth brown upholstery and thick pillows, a 20-inch seat make this recliner chair stand out.
-Because of its design, this chair will set perfectly in your living room, office, and bedroom.
+Because of its design, this chair will sit perfectly in your living room, office, and bedroom.

 Summary: This chair is made by Ashley Home Furnishings and boasts a contemporary style will surely wow anyone who sees it.
 It’s ease to assemble and features a homey and comfy oversized design that begs people to sit in it for extended periods.